5 Inference for simple linear regression

 We use a decision-making threshold called an \(\mathbf{\alpha}\)-level to determine if a p-value is sufficiently small enough to reject the null hypothesis.

 A commonly used threshold is \(\alpha = 0.05\).
-If stronger evidence is required to reject the null hypothesis , then a lower threshold \(\alpha \leq 0.05\) could be used to make a conclusion.
-If such strong evidence is not required (this may be the case of analyses with very small sample sizes), then a threshold \(\alpha > 0.05\) maybe used.
-It is convention to not use a threshold greater than 0.1, so any p-value 0.1 is considered large enough to fail to reject the null hypothesis.
+If stronger evidence is required to reject the null hypothesis , then a lower threshold \(\alpha \leq 0.05\) can be used to make a conclusion.
+If such strong evidence is not required (this may be the case of analyses with very small sample sizes), then a threshold \(\alpha > 0.05\) can be used.
+It is convention to not use a threshold greater than 0.1, so any p-value 0.1 is considered large enough to draw the conclusion to fail to reject the null hypothesis.

 5.7.5 Type I and Type II error

-Note that in either decision, we have not determined that the null or alternative hypothesis are truth.
-We have just determined that the evidence (i.e., the data) has provided more evidence in favor of one conclusion versus the other.
+Regardless of the conclusion that is drawn (reject or fail to reject the null hypothesis), we have not determined that the null or alternative hypothesis are truth.
+We have just concluded that the evidence (i.e., the data) has provided more evidence in favor of one conclusion versus the other.
 As with any statistical procedure, there is the possibility of making an error - more specifically a Type I or Type II error.
-Because we don’t know the value of the population slope, we will not know for certain whether we have made an error; however, understanding the type of error that could potentially be made helps us make a more informed assessment about the implication of these results in practice.
+Because we don’t know the value of the population slope, we will not know for certain whether we have made an error; however, understanding the type of error that could potentially be made can help inform the decision-making threshold \(\alpha\) and make a more informed assessment about the implication of these results in practice.

-In the context on our data , a Type I error is concluding that there is a statistically significant relationship between spending per resident and playgrounds per 10,000 residents in the model, when there actually isn’t one.
-A Type II error is concluding there is not a statistically significant relationship between spending per resident and playgrounds per 10,000 residents when in fact there is.
+In the context of our data , a Type I error is concluding that there is a linear relationship between spending per resident and playgrounds per 10,000 residents in the model, when there actually isn’t one in the population.
+A Type II error is concluding there is no linear relationship between spending per resident and playgrounds per 10,000 residents when in fact there is.

-Given the conclusion we reached about the relationship between spending on residents and number of playgrounds per 10,000 residents, is it possible we’ve made a Type I or Type II error?9
+Given the conclusion we reached about the relationship between spending on residents and number of playgrounds per 10,000 residents, is it possible we’ve made a Type I or Type II error?10

 5.8 Relationship between CI and hypothesis test